juanduranc/broompy/README.md

 # broompy
 **broompy** is a simple Python library designed to help data scientists observe a summary of their DataFrame and facilitate data cleaning.
+It display DataFrame variables and reveal features that require cleaning or inspection.

 This library also displays charts to view the normal approximation of variable distributions and scatter plot to identify correlation.

 Main Features
 -------------
-  - Display DataFrame variables and reveal features that require cleaning or inspection.
+  - Display DataFrame variables and reveal features. that require cleaning or inspection.
   - Display count of null and available data.
   - Display mean, median and 1.5 IQR outliers count.